ni/grafana/README.md

 - Addition of Azure pipeline for automatically building Docker images
 - Modified styling and coloring
-- Removal of Grafana branding
+- Removal of Grafana branding and links to Grafana resources
-- Use of `postMessage` for route syncing when hosted in an iframe
+- Use of `postMessage` for route syncing and loading indication when hosted in an iframe
+- Update of "home" dashboard to remove unwanted panels
+- Addition of link to this fork of Grafana
+- Modification of sharing functionality to work when embedded

 ---